nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 a transfer and who can receive tokens.
 This specification defines a set of standard configuration APIs.
 The concrete implementation of FA2 token contract MUST support one of the standard config APIs, which can be discovered by FA2 token contract clients such as wallets.
-For more details see description of `Get_config_entry_points` entry point.
+For more details see description of `Get_permissions_policy` entry point.

 The particular implementation of FA2 token contract MAY extend one of the standard